volumio/volumio-plugins-sources/rotaryencoder2/readme.md

 ![Simplified schematic of a GPIO configured as input.
 Output functionality is not shown for simplicity](./img/GPIO_in.jpg)

-*Simplified schematic of the internal wiring of a GPIO pin.
+**Img 15:** *Simplified schematic of the internal wiring of a GPIO pin.
 Output functionality is not shown for simplicity.
 The input pin (GPIO) is internally connected to GND and and 3.3V via two protective diodes, for Overvoltage and ESD protection.
 The input itself is then connected to a Schmitt-Trigger, that has a high-impedance input.
 To prevent the input from floating, it can be either wired to 3.3V via the PU or to GND via the PD.
 Instead of a switch, the internal Pulls are activated via CMOS devices.
 It is also possible, to deactivate both - the GPIO will have high impedance and may float if not externally pulled.*

 ### Is it a problem if I use internal and external Pull-resistors at the same time?